 The PS/1 Model 2011 uses the Dallas DS1287 Real Time Clock chip, which is a self-contained subsystem that includes battery, real time clock, and memory.

-The DS1287 chip is out of production since a couple decades now and the specimens you can probably find on eBay are already dead or very close to be.
+The DS1287 chip is out of production since a couple of decades now.
+There’s a good chance that the RTCs you can find on %famous_auctions_site% are old pulls and already dead (or very close to be), or even if they’re new old stock they’ll die sooner rather than later.

 The DS12887 chip seems to be a recent, pin compatible replacement for the DS1287, but it’s not 100% equivalent (128 bytes of memory instead of 64 bytes) and I’ve never tested it on the PS/1 anyway, so I can’t reccomend it.
 For instance, people had problems using the DS12887 as a replacement on the IBM PS/2 computer.